antonsolomko/snooker-andy/README.md

 #### I have won the match.
 Why has my rating dropped?

-Changes in ratings depend on the score (3-0 and 3-2 will result in different changes), as well as on the players ratings prior to the game.
+Rating changes depend on the score (3-0 and 3-2 will have different effects), as well as on the players ratings prior to the game.

-Imagine your rating is 100, and Ronnie O'Sullivan's rating is 3000, and you loose 10-9.
-Then the system will conclude that probably you are not so bad and he is not so good, and adjust the ratings accordingly.
+Imagine your rating is 100, and Ronnie O'Sullivan's rating is 3000, and you loose 9-10.
+Evet though you lost the match, the system will conclude that probably you are not so bad and he is not so good, and adjust the ratings accordingly.

 You are only guaranteed to get raning points if you:
 * whitewash your opponent, or
 * win (with any score) against a stronger opponent.